-Adidas Yeezy Boost is the official collaboration sneaker by Kanye West and Adidas.
-The Adidas Yeezy 750 Boost "Light Brown" was the first sneaker to release from this collaboration on February 14, 2015.
+Adidas Yeezy is a collaboration between German sportswear brand Adidas and American rapper Kanye West.
+The Adidas Yeezy 750 Boost "Grey" was the first sneaker to release from this collaboration on February 23, 2015.
 The second shoe to release was the Adidas Yeezy Boost 350 "Turtle Dove".
-"Yeezy Season 1" was the first and only apparel collection to release from this collaboration.
-It was officially released on October 29, 2015.
-The Adidas Yeezy 950 Boost was also part of this collection and it was released in four different colorways.
+"Yeezy Season 1" was the first apparel collection to release from this collaboration.
+It was officially released on October 29th, 2015.
+The Adidas Yeezy 950 Boot was also part of this collection and it was released in four different colorways.
+The name "Boost" refers to a material used by Adidas.

-Kanye West originally designed a shoe for Adidas in 2006, but it never came out.
-The first brand to officially collaborate with Kanye West and have a shoe line was Nike.
-This collaboration lasted for five years and a total of three sneaker styles were released.
-In 2013, after the release of the "Red Octobers" Kanye West left Nike.
+Kanye West originally designed a shoe for Adidas in 2006, but it was never released.
+The first brand to officially collaborate with Kanye West and have a shoe line was Bape.
+Together, West and Bape released a pair of Bapesta "College Dropout" shoes.
+He has also designed shoes for Louis Vuitton and Nike.
+His collaboration with Nike lasted for five years and a total of three (two silhouettes, Yeezy 1 and the Yeezy 2) sneaker styles were released.
+In 2013, after the release of the "Red October" Air Yeezy 2s, Kanye West officially left Nike.
 Kanye West wanted Nike to grant him royalties, but they denied his request.
 Kanye West reached out to Adidas and they agreed to give him royalties.
-A year after the confirmation of the Adidas and Kanye West collaboration, there was still no product.
-February 2015 was when the collaboration officially debuted.
-"Yeezy Season 1" had been very anticipated and celebrities such as Rihanna, Diddy, and Kim Kardashian were at the showing.
+In February 2015, a year and three months after the confirmation of the Adidas and Kanye West collaboration, the collaboration officially debuted.
+"Yeezy Season 1" was highly anticipated and celebrities such as Rihanna, Diddy, and Kim Kardashian were at the showing.
+Relatedly, "Yeezy Season 2" and "Yeezy Season 3" has seen notable amounts of success.

 "Yeezy Season 1" officially released on October 29, 2015.
 This collection was noted for its stripped down, ready-to-wear style, which drew on military clothing and flesh-toned colors.
-Prices ranged from $600 sweatpants to $3,000 jackets.
+The prices ranged from $600 for sweatpants to $3,000 for jackets.
 Although, the footwear sold out quickly, the apparel collection did not.
+West revealed in a 2018 interview that he was in talks with Louis Vuitton for a $30 million apparel deal.
+The deal was not approved by the LVMH board and West was left with no clothing partners.
 After the "Yeezy Season 1" show, Adidas announced they would no longer be a part of Yeezy apparel.
 Instead, they will only be collaborating on footwear.
+With Yeezy Season 6, we are introduced to several articles of clothing with adidas branding.

 Yeezy Boost 750